 Allusion vs. Analogy

 Another common literary device that involves comparison is analogy.
 It can be easy to confuse allusion and analogy, so let's discuss the differences.
 An analogy is similar to a metaphor because it compares two things.
 These things may be alike or unlike.
 The difference is in the intent.
 A metaphor is a device to show a difference.
 An analogy's goal is to explain the difference.

--His voice was as annoying as fingernails on a chalkboard. -What's in a name?
-That which we call a rose by any other word would smell as sweet... from Shakespeare's Romeo and Juliet
+- "What’s in a name?
+That which we call a rose by any other word would smell as sweet..." from Shakespeare’s Romeo and Juliet

 We use allusion in our everyday speech when we use phrases like, "Don’t open Pandora’s Box," "This is her 15 minutes of fame," or "I’m stuck in a Catch-22."
 When an allusion crops up in common speech, you know exactly what the person is referring to with no need for them to explain their meaning.